 Those new to investing need to learn how to add portfolio risk gradually as they develop a level of comfort that will serve them well over time.
 A quality advisor can help unsophisticated clients achieve the knowledge and experience required to avoid pulling out of the market at the worst possible times.
 Watching the portfolio that you depend on decline is extremely difficult, even for experienced investors.

 New investors also need to develop an understanding of fees, taxes and the impact of inflation on their future purchasing power, as well as learn how to fairly evaluate an investment manager’s approach and performance.
 All this takes time.

 Investment Sophistication: Should the Savvy Spouse Keep the Portfolio?

 When we provide financial advice to matrimonial clients who are relatively unsophisticated financially, we often are asked to weigh in on the tradeoffs between receiving spousal maintenance verses lump-sum payments.
 Generally, our experience is that the more financially sophisticated spouse is in a position to earn better portfolio returns, especially if he or she is able to replace lost principal.

 So will both parties be better off with the more sophisticated partner retaining more investable assets, and providing the spouse with higher ongoing maintenance?
 From a pure investment prospective, probably yes.
 But this tradeoff has major non-investment considerations including taxes, remarriage, and the assurance that ongoing maintenance payments will continue – pretty big considerations.

-To summarize, here are five general “truths” that I've learned over the years both as a wealth manager and from working with matrimonial clients:
+To summarize, here are five general “truths” that I’ve learned over the years both as a wealth manager and from working with clients of divorce: